 Disruption is simultaneously impacting your business and your workforce.
-Organizations face increasing demands from customers, constant productivity pressure from competitors, and threats from unexpected entrants to their markets.
+Organisations face increasing demands from customers, constant productivity pressure from competitors and threats from unexpected entrants to their markets.

-The shifting geopolitical landscape, digitization of our daily lives, changing workforce demographics, and demands add further disruptive forces.
-Enterprises must quickly anticipate, adapt, maneuver, make decisions, and shift course in an agile way more than ever before to brave the never-ending disruption.
+The shifting geopolitical landscape, digitisation of our daily lives, changing workforce demographics and demands add further disruptive forces.
+Enterprises must quickly anticipate, adapt, manoeuvre, make decisions and shift course in an agile way more than ever before to brave the never-ending disruption.

 The need for HR transformation has evolved in recent years from traditional ways of operating HR towards The High-Impact HR Operating Model.
 HR is the only function with the purview and ability to turn those disruptions into opportunity for sustainable business performance.

-Organizations need HR to show up differently.
+Organisations need HR to show up differently.
 Efficient and effective delivery of core services are givens.
-HR showing up differently is about setting and achieving the workforce and talent agenda, delivering the business strategy, driving workforce performance and engagement, stewarding the culture, and enhancing the experience for the enterprise’s people.
+HR showing up differently is about setting and achieving the workforce and talent agenda, delivering the business strategy, driving workforce performance and engagement, stewarding the culture and enhancing the experience for the enterprise’s people.

 Making this all happen requires the courage to:

 Start with the HR customer.
-Design thinking positions HR’s customers and their needs front and center.
+Design thinking positions HR’s customers and their needs front and centre.

 Own the data.
 HR can be better equipped than ever with meaningful workforce data to deliver tangible insights that guide the business.

 Get beyond structure.
 It’s about new ways of working that deliver High-Impact for the business.
-Organizational design is an output of a well-designed fit-for-purpose operating model.
+Organisational design is an output of a well-designed fit-for-purpose operating model.